 I went back to reading but thought to myself, “that school better hurry up and show the “film” before every kid in the neighborhood learns about the birds and the bees in my backyard, in my hot tub on my jets.

-I've been doodling for 30+ years but only shared these with family until now, I've also managed to be a dad, a doctor, an engineer, and computer programmer in my grownup life.
+I've been doodling for over 30+ years but only shared these with family until now, I've also managed to be a dad, a doctor, an engineer, and computer programmer in my grownup life.

 View all posts by baddadcartoons101